ejabberd Developer Guide¶

 so please note, that it is not possible to route arbitrary #xmlel{}

-packets or any other Erlang terms through ejabberd_router
+packets or any other Erlang terms through ejabberd_router.

 The only valid routes are: